-I’m not talking about drugs—well, maybe I am, but maybe my definition of drugs is broader than yours.
+I’m not talking about drugs—well, maybe I am, but my definition of drugs is probably broader than most.
 In this age, we tend to classify drugs very narrowly.
 Interestingly enough, people find themselves addicted to things that are much, much less obvious than a needle or a joint.

 Take, for example, attention.
 We all know that person who does ridiculous things simply to grab the eyes of spectators.
 Maybe you are that person.
 Heck, maybe I’m that person.
 Or the guy who puts on a show to get the girl, but he lays it on way too thick.
 Some of us are like that, and some of us are annoyed by people like that; but really, what’s happening in their head?
 Where is the attention lacking?
 Do they know someone who by all rights should be close to them but feels very far away?